Ignacio-Antequera/Ignacio-Antequera/README.md

 # Hi there! 👋 I'm Ignacio Antequera Sanchez

 ## About Me
+AI Research Scientist at DaSCI (Andalusian Institute in Artificial Intelligence)

-I'm an AI Research Scientist.
-Recently graduated from college with a dual bachelor's degree in Mathematics and Computer Science and currently pursuing Master's degree in Data Science & Computer Engineering.
+- Bachelor's degree in Mathematics and Computer Science
+- Master's degree in Data Science & Computer Engineering

 My passion lies in the realms of AI, machine learning, data engineering, and software development.